Developing Effective Online Learning Spaces: Online Seminars

 - Final project due April 1.
 Feedback from facilitators and participants from April 2–8.

 We’ll host these sessions on Thursdays from 3:00-4:00 p.m. for participants who wish to move through the seminar as an interactive cohort.
 The conversations will focus equally on ideas and queries participants have shared in discussion forums, and on current questions.

 This Seminar is available fully online via Canvas, with other system-supported tools incorporated across the seminar.

-- The MILT Seminar Canvas site’s Welcome page opens on September 1 with the first Module work beginning on September 14th.
+- The MILT Seminar Canvas site opens in mid-August with Module 1 work beginning on September 7, 2021.

-- Participants will explore MILT as it applies to their online and face-to-face teaching contexts.
+- Participants will explore MILT as it applies to online and face-to-face teaching contexts.

 Tenure-track faculty and fulltime P&A staff and instructors:

 To earn a certificate of completion, participants must (1) be active in four of the five seminar modules, completing all discussions and activities for those four modules, and (2) join in the drafting, sharing, and revision of one of the two assignment modules.

 Graduate students and postdoctoral fellows may join the seminar to earn a certificate of completion, or may opt to enroll in a one-credit, tuition-based graduate course, completing additional activities to earn a course grade: